-Club Scrabble in New Zealand – how it works
+Club Scrabble in NZ – how it works

 This is what to expect from Scrabble club play: